dimarr/iodocs/README.md

 Why Fork?
 ---------
-The goal of this I/O doc fork is to provide:
+The goal of this I/O Docs fork is to provide:
-1) a facility to create and manage API keys
+1. a facility to create and manage API keys
-2) a central proxy to enforce API keys
+2. a central proxy to enforce API keys
-3) ability to monitor and manage performance (rate limiting) and access
+3. ability to monitor and manage performance (rate limiting) and access
-4) a friendly UI to do all of the above
+4. a friendly UI to do all of the above

 I/O Docs - Open Source in Node.js
 =================================